 ***Public skating is just that, no hockey or figure skating

-Torpy Park, in downtown Minocqua is great outdoor public ice rink.
+Torpy Park, in downtown Minocqua, is a great outdoor public ice rink.
 Restrooms are available, as well as picnic tables and a warming house.

 Brandy Park is an outdoor public ice rink just off Hwy 51 North on Lemma Creek Road.